We're here if you need help

 Separate MSI installers are available for VNC Server and VNC Viewer to facilitate remote deployment to multiple Windows computers using industry-standard tools such as Group Policy.

-Upgrading to VNC Connect¶
+Upgrading to VNC Connect from legacy versions¶

 If you are upgrading from VNC 5.x and have a valid Personal or Enterprise license key, installation should be seamless.
 You do not need to stop VNC Server, and any configuration changes you have made will be preserved.
 If you wish to enable cloud connectivity, perform this post-install step.